Posted in Schools, Then and Now

 Fire Captain Joseph F. Pimentel was killed, and three firemen were injured when their fire truck skidded out of control at the corner of Taurus and Broadway Terrace.
 Pimentel was pinned against a tree.

-The fire truck was headed to a small blaze at the home of Otto R. Johnson at 6356 Crown Avenue.
+The fire truck was responding to a small blaze at Otto R. Johnson’s home at 6356 Crown Avenue.

 January 22, 1942